-Add in a little liquid if the meat is lean.
-A covering of approx. 1⁄2 cm depth should be applied to the base of any glass cookware.
+Add in a little liquid for roasting if the meat is lean.
+A covering of approx. $\frac{1}{2}$ cm depth should be applied to the base of any glass cookware.

-The quantity of liquid is dependent on the type of meat, the cookware material and also on whether or not a lid is used.
-If preparing poultry, meat or fish in an enamelled or dark metal roasting dish, it will need a little more liquid than if cooked in glass cookware.
+The amount of liquid is dependent on the type of meat, the cookware material and also on whether or not a lid is used.
+If preparing meat in an enamelled or dark metal roasting dish, it will need a little more liquid than if cooked in glass cookware.